hameed1239/adopt-a-dog/README.md

 4. Contact page: is where you can fill out a contact form.
 5. Login page: is the page that gives the user the option to login or signup for an account.
 6. Donate page: is the page that gives you an option to donate.
 7. Admin page: This requires that you have admin access.
-You can test this by login in with username: `admin1@test.com`, password: `password`.
+You can test this by logging in with username: `admin1@test.com`, password: `password`.

 ## Screenshots